A universal median quasi-Monte Carlo integration: Median QMC integration

-Therefore what we need to do is to prove that most of the point sets in $S$ are ``good" in the sense of \eqref{eq:existence}.
+As already pointed out in \cite[Remark~2.7]{GL22}, since we assume $0<\delta<1/4$, the probability given in Proposition~\ref{prop:meta} converges to 1 exponentially fast as $r$ increases.
+Therefore it is clear that, with the help of taking the median, increasing $r$ amplifies the probability of success and what we need to do is to prove that most of the point sets in $S$ are ``good" in the sense of \eqref{eq:existence}.
 To prove such an existence, probably the most straightforward way is to apply Markov inequality which ensures that $\epsilon$ can be given by

 so that it suffices to evaluate the expectation of the worst-case error with respect to $P\in S$.
 However, it is generally hard to show a rate of convergence better than $N^{-1}$ by \eqref{eq:markov}.
-In such situations, together with Markov inequality, we shall use so-called Jensen's inequality
+In such situations, together with Markov inequality, we shall use Jensen's inequality

 which holds for any sequence of non-negative real numbers $(a_n)_n$ and concave function $\phi: [0,\infty)\to [0,\infty)$, see \cite[Section~2.3]{DHP15}.
 Then $\epsilon$ can be given by